 Starting Back Up The Brentter.com Blog

-Believe it or not, this site once was popular.
-It was consistently ranked as one of the top 50 advertising blogs on the internet (though this was back when very few people actually had blogs) and I was making a few hundred dollars a month thanks to ads and sponsors.
-Getting the content was easy back then too, I had emailed just about every advertising, PR and production agency I could find proposing them this great offer: Send me your ad campaigns before you launch them and I’ll give you free publicity as well as post the entire credits behind them at the bottom of each article.
+Believe it or not, this website once was popular.
+It was consistently ranked as one of the top 50 advertising blogs on the internet (though this was back when very few people actually had blogs) and I was making a decent amount of money every month through sponsors and site traffic.
+Getting the content was easy back then too, I had emailed just about every advertising, PR and production agency I could find proposing them this great offer: Send me your ad campaigns before you launch them and I’ll give you free publicity.
+To add to that for emails that I’d send to creative departments is I would also post whatever attribution/credits you send along with it along with the ad.
 For production companies I’d email their creative directors and/or copywriters.
-While a PR agency might have seen a blog as not worth the effort, the folks who work in creative jumped at the chance of finally getting recognized for their work in public.
-Eventually that led to me being asked to write articles on other marketing sites, most of which are now also dead, and scored me free passes to all the AdTech conferences in SF, Chicago and Miami (Thanks to Steve Hall for that).
+While a PR agency might have seen a blog as not worth the effort, the folks who work in creative jumped at the chance of their names being posted along with their work.
+Eventually that led to me being asked to write articles on other marketing sites, most of which are now also dead, and scored me free passes to all the AdTech conferences in SF, Chicago and Miami (Thanks to Steve Hall for that, they were truly great memories).
+I’d eventually leave traditional advertising and with that maintaining this advertising blog became more and more of a chore than a fun hobby so one day I just decided to stop.

 Why The Change Of Heart?